AT A GLANCE

 - Manager Generation & Fuels Services: Robert Conn

 Southern Illinois Power Cooperative is a generation and transmission cooperative providing wholesale electric power to seven member distribution cooperatives and the city of McLeansboro in Illinois.
-Annual revenues are $200 million and assets are approaching $1 billion.
+Annual revenues are $160 million and assets are approaching $685 million.
 SIPC owns coal fired and natural-gas fired generation plants which are located in Williamson and Washington Counties, Illinois.
-In addition SIPC has long-term power contracts for hydro in the TVA region and wind located in Paxton, Illinois.
-With cooperatives and customers located throughout the southern portion of Illinois, it owns and operates over 900 miles of high-voltage transmission and multiple substations.
+In addition SIPC has long-term power contracts for hydro in the TVA region, solar in White County, Illinois, and wind located in Paxton, Illinois.
+With cooperatives and customers located throughout the southern portion of Illinois, it owns and operates over 1100 miles of high-voltage transmission and multiple substations.

 SIPC is directed by a 28 member Board.
 Each member distribution cooperative is represented by their general manager and three of their directors.
 The Board meets monthly.